instana/self-hosted-k8s/README.md

 Our experiences with kubernetes made it pretty clear that a [k8s-operator](https://operatorframework.io/) would be the way to go to handle a highly distributed system like Instana.

+## Requirements
+To get started with the operator you will need:
+- a working kubernetes cluster
+- databases to be set up

 ## Getting started
 The following steps are necessary, to set up a complete Instana operator setup.
 All necessary objects are defined and created as kubernetes kustomize templating.
 In the respective sections are example of the configurations which can be used as templates for your own, for example `operator/overlays/example`.

 ### Operator deployment
 First of all the operator with its custom resources should be created in the cluster.
+We recommend having separate namespaces for the operator such as the core and the units.
-* For this copy the folder `operator/overlays/example`
+* For this copy the folder `operator/overlays/example`.
+* Open for edit `operator/overlays/<myname>/namespace.yaml` and insert your operator namespace name.
-* open for edit `operator/overlays/myname/secrets/.dockerconfigjson` and put Instana registry credentials into the corresponding fields.
+* Open for edit `operator/overlays/<myname>/secrets/.dockerconfigjson` and put Instana registry credentials into the corresponding fields.
 * Now you can run `kubectl apply -k .` inside the folder and afterwards the operator should be available in the cluster.

 ### Namespace core
 Next up is the core namespace.
 The core should preferably be deployed in a separate namespace.
 A core can serve several units.
 * The overlay directory should also be copied into a separate directory.
 * The core needs a number of files (/secrets) and values (kustomization.yaml) for the necessary secrets.
+The secret names instana-secrets and instana-registry are fix and can not be adjusted.
+* For namespace creation adjust the corresponding `namespace.yaml`.
 * Furthermore the databases can be defined and created as services.
 For this purpose, adjust the corresponding `*-service.yaml` files with the right values.
-* Now everything can be applied into the kubernetes cluster. `kubectl apply -k .`
+* Now everything can be applied into the kubernetes cluster with `kubectl apply -k .`.

 ### Namespace unit
-A namespace cluster can contain several or a single unit installations.
-The procedure is the same as in the core namespace.
+A unit namespace can contain several or a single unit installations.
+* The overlay directory should also be copied into a separate directory.
+* The unit needs a number of files (/secrets) and values (kustomization.yaml) for the necessary secrets.
+The secret names instana-secrets and instana-registry can not be adjusted.
+* For namespace creation adjust the corresponding `namespace.yaml`.
+* Now everything can be applied into the kubernetes cluster with `kubectl apply -k .`.

 ### Backend core
 Now it is the time for the backends, first there must be a running core.
 Under `/backend-core/overlays/example` there are also templates for the core configuration.
 Now fill the necessary custom resource templates with values and list them in the `kustomization.yaml` as patch files.
+It is not possible to adjust the base name `instana-core` instead you can add a custom nameSuffix.
+Afterwards everything can be applied into the kubernetes cluster with `kubectl apply -k .`.

 ### Backend unit
 As in the core, all necessary values should be entered in the custom templates.

-## Requirements
-To get started with the operator you will need:
-- a working kubernetes cluster
-- databases to be set up
+It is not possible to adjust the base name `instana-unit` instead you can add a custom nameSuffix.
+Afterwards everything can be applied into the kubernetes cluster with `kubectl apply -k .`.

 ## Capabilites
 Our operator is built on the concept of persistent finite state machines.
 This allows us to manage the state of Instana in a persistent, resilient and reliable way.
 It also allows deep insights into what is currently going on in the cluster and easy reproducability of problems ans various scenarios.